 skills, health worker wellbeing, and cadaver lab.
 Something for everyone!

-a special event, and this year was attended by 1500 passionate VA clinicians, experts and industry partners
+always a special event, and this year was attended by 1500 passionate VA clinicians, experts and industry

-keen to share recent innovations and research findings, and reconnect with old friends and make new ones.
+partners keen to share recent innovations and research findings, and reconnect with old friends and make

-Kudos to Amy Stone and the AVA D-team (event organisers) for another superbly organised program, with
+new ones.
+Kudos to Amy Stone and the AVA D-team (event organisers) for another superbly organised program,

 oral abstracts and poster presentations.
 Highlights included the hot-off-the-press findings of the RSVP